What is gum recession?

 What is the Pinhole® Surgical Technique (PST)?

 The Pinhole® Surgical Technique is a minimally invasive option for treating gum recession.
 Unlike traditional grafting techniques, PST is incision and suture free.
-All of the tools and techniques used to perform the Pinhole® Surgical Technique were created by Dr. John Chao, and who trained our doctor
+All of the tools and techniques used to perform the Pinhole® Surgical Technique were created by Dr. John Chao.

 How does the Pinhole® Surgical Technique (PST) differ from traditional gum grafting?